 Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

-In the project named question, we have put . (dot) as we are already in the project directory.
+In the project named Question, we have put. (dot) As we are already in the project directory.

 Now, launch the development server by using the command below: